 1&1 boasts excellent customer support and easy to use web creation tools.
 More inexperienced users might find this provider more suitable to their needs.

-1&1’s packages start at $3 per month, renewing at the same price.
+1&1’s packages start at $3 per month, renewing at $4 per month.
 This includes 1 WordPress project, 25GB SSD storage, unlimited visitors and managed WordPress.
 Upon registration, you are offered a domain name free for 12 months.
 This is only valid upon purchase of any of the firm's plans.

-Users who sign up for the ‘Business’ plan receive 2 WordPress projects, 100GB SSD storage and unlimited visitors.
-This plan starts at $1 for the first month and then $7 per month thereafter.
+Users who sign up for the ‘Business’ plan receive 100GB SSD storage, 100 email accounts (2GB each), max CPU & MEM resources and unlimited visitors.
+This plan starts at $1 for the first year and then $8 per month thereafter.

-The ‘Unlimited’ plan has a price of $18 per month with renewal being the same.
+The ‘Unlimited’ plan has a price of $8 per month for the first year, with renewal being $16 per month.
 It includes unlimited projects and unlimited SSD storage, unlimited databases and email accounts, as well as SiteLock malware protection and RailGun CDN.

 Note that some online commentators have complained of issues around downtime.